umapraseeda/fw-nrfconnect-nrf/samples/nrf9160/azure_fota/README.rst

       [2020-08-28 00:38:18] The device will reboot in 5 seconds to apply update

 #.
 When the development kit reboots, observe that the sample displays the logs from the new application.
 #.
-In Azure Portal, confirm that the device twin now contains the updated application version in the ``reported.firmware.fwVersion`` field.
+In Azure Portal, confirm that the device twin contains the updated application version in the ``reported.firmware.fwVersion`` field.

 Dependencies